stripe/stripe-mirakl-connector/README.md

 Learn how to use the connector in the [Stripe Docs](https://stripe.com/docs/plugins/mirakl).

+# Containerized examples

+Deploying the application manually can be non-trivial and sometimes unstable.

+For Docker users, you can find an example under [examples/docker](https://github.com/stripe/stripe-mirakl-connector/tree/master/examples/docker).

+Feel free to share a working example using your favorite tool via a pull request.

-# Contributing
+# Contributing to the application

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, open an issue first to discuss what you would like to change.

 Please make sure to update tests accordingly.